hknutzen/Netspoc/technical.markdown

 Netspoc needs to recognize nested loops.
 Whenever Netspoc is on a loop return path and finds a node already referencing a loop object (Fig.x, 16), the loop objects are compared.
-The nodes loop reference is then set to the object of the bigger loop (that is, the loop with a lower distance to `zone1`).
-Additionally, a reference to the bigger loop object is set in the `redirect` variable of the smaller loop.
-Thus, nodes of the smaller loop that are not on the loop path of the bigger loop can be identified later to reset the loop reference.
+The nodes loop reference is then set to the object of the bigger top level loop (that is, the loop with a lower distance to `zone1`).
+Additionally, a reference to the bigger loop object is set in the `redirect` variable of the smaller sub loop.
+Thus, nodes of the sub loop that are not on the loop path of the bigger loop can be identified later to reset the loop reference.

 {% include image.html src="./images/setpath.png" description="Finding loops." %}